 Synopsis of A Right to Die

-Wolfe is loath to interfere in the matter, but agrees to at least learn what he can about the true motivations of the socialite girlfriend and why she would be interested in a Negro boyfriend, to settle the debt he owes Whipple.
+Wolfe is loath to interfere in the matter, but agrees to at least learn what he can about the true motivations of the socialite girlfriend and why she would be interested in a Negro boyfriend.

 Dunbar Whipple is the prime suspect in the murder, and Wolfe agrees to work on his behalf.

 Synopsis of A Right to Die taken from https://en.wikipedia.org/wiki/A_Right_to_Die